Syrian occupation of Lebanon: Occupation period

-The Syrian military remained in Lebanon; after a successful campaign against the Lebanese Forces militia who had controlled Beirut port, Aoun, now with massive popular support in his East Beirut enclave, declared a "War of Liberation" against the Syrian forces.
+The Syrian military remained in Lebanon; after a successful campaign against the Lebanese Forces militia who had controlled Beirut's port, Aoun, now with massive popular support in his East Beirut enclave, declared a "War of Liberation" against the Syrian forces.

-Attacking Lebanese Army that was led by Michel Aoun began on 14 March 1989.
+Conflict with the Lebanese Army that was led by Michel Aoun began on 14 March 1989.
 Casualties among civilians on both sides from indiscriminate artillery bombardments across the front line were numerous.
 Aoun initially received a greater degree of international support than el-Hoss, but this ended abruptly with the American build-up for war with Iraq over Kuwait.
-Aoun had received considerable support from the Iraqi government, anxious to weaken the rival Baathist government in Damascus; in October 1990 the Syrian forces attacked and occupied the Presidential Palace at Baabda.
+Aoun had received considerable support from the Iraqi government, anxious to weaken the rival Baathist government in Damascus; on October 13 1990 the Syrian forces attacked and occupied the Presidential Palace at Baabda.

 Aoun took refuge in the French embassy and was later exiled from Lebanon to France.
 Circumstances surrounding his exile are controversial; his apprehension and exile are variously attributed to Syrian forces, Israel Defense Forces, Shiite militias, and the Lebanese Forces militia of Samir Geagea.

 Since then, Syrian forces remained in Lebanon, exercising considerable influence.
 In 1991, a Treaty of "Brotherhood, Cooperation, and Coordination", signed between Lebanon and Syria, legitimized the Syrian military presence in Lebanon.
 It stipulated that Lebanon would not be made a threat to Syria's security and that Syria was responsible for protecting Lebanon from external threats.
 In September that same year a Defense and Security Pact was enacted between the two countries.

 After the Israeli withdrawal from southern Lebanon and the death of Hafez al-Assad in 2000, the Syrian military presence faced criticism and resistance from the Lebanese population.

 With the consequent adoption of UN Security Council Resolution 1559 and following the assassination of the Lebanese ex-premier Rafik Hariri and allegations of Syrian involvement in his death, a public uprising nicknamed the Cedar Revolution swept the country.
-On 5 March 2005, Syrian President Bashar Al-Assad announced that Syrian forces would begin its withdrawal from Lebanon in his address to the Syrian parliament.
+On 5 March 2005, Syrian President Bashar al-Assad announced that Syrian forces would begin its withdrawal from Lebanon in his address to the Syrian parliament.
 Syria completed its full withdrawal from Lebanon on 30 April 2005.